apeinot/java/report.md

 #### 2. Is it possible to split up the code into smaller units to reduce complexity?
 Yes, much logic can be isolated in it's own function.
 Additionally you can isolate the inline defined class.
 #### 3. If so, how would you go about this?
 I would isolate the inline defined classes into separate classes.
 This would reduce the complexity of createEncoder function drastically.
 However I would also migrate a part of 'parse' function in the Encoder class to a separate function.
-This function would deal with everything where (c >= 0x800).
-This way the complexity of createEncoder would lower by ~80%.
+This function would deal with the first few if statments).
+This way the complexity of createEncoder would lower by ~70%-80%.
 Additionally the complexity of the parse() function in encoder would lower by about ~40%.

 ### Results of refactoring